webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 == Summary ==

 The objective of this document is to describe how we implemented a SSO solution for WebPlatform.org.
-It is meant to give a high level overview of the various moving parts parts.
+It is meant to give a high level overview of the various moving parts.

 The authentication portal is using our own fork of Mozilla Firefox Accounts ("FxA") deployed on WebPlatform.org infrastructure.
 Details of the adaptations are described in [[WPD:Projects/SSO/Adapt_Firefox_Accounts_for_WebPlatform]].

 === Stories ===

-The present document describe how we adress a set of user stories but it should be noted that the final result is expected to use the SSO accross ALL WebPlatform.org services and participating W3C Specifications.
+The present document describe how we address a set of user stories but it should be noted that the final result is expected to use the SSO across ALL WebPlatform.org services and participating W3C Specifications.

 * As a non authenticated person, I want to edit in the [http://docs.webplatform.org/wiki/css/properties/border a page on docs.webplatform.org/wiki/] ("A").
 * As a non authenticated person, I want to add annotations on a participating [http://www.w3.org/2014/annotation/experiment/webaudio.html W3C spec that supports annotations] ("B")